 - Increase the term of your contract: Increasing contract terms can provide better pricing but locking into a multi-year contract puts you at risk if there’s a significant change in your business.

 - Consider soft costs: Soft costs are hard to determine and most vendors do not want to admit to problems and downtime.
 But for mission-critical operations this step is key.
 It is important to discuss the following with your vendor:

 - How will they work with you post-sales?

 - When calling for tech support, how easy is it to talk to a real person and someone who knows what they’re talking about?

 - Ask them the tough questions that keep you up at night

-Once you finish this exercise, you should have a pretty good idea of costs for a system.
+Once you finish this exercise, you should have a pretty good idea of the costs of a system.
 But costs by themselves shouldn’t always drive decisions.
-Minimizing costs is important but not at the expense of time, energy and overall well-being — Continuously dealing with issues will end up costing you more in the long run, so make sure to look at all factors before coming to a determination.
+Minimizing costs is important but not at the expense of time, energy, and overall well-being — Continuously dealing with issues will end up costing you more in the long run, so make sure to look at all factors before coming to a determination.

 We Are Here to Help

 For more information on cloud fax and calculating costs, please visit https://www.biscom.com/enterprise-fax/.